-Every student is categorized into one of three status levels for Performance and Participation in POC.
-This is displayed on the caretaker's homepage using face codes.
+Every student is categorized into one of three status levels for Performance and Participation in Pearson Online Classroom.
+This is displayed on the caretaker's homepage using one of the face codes shown in the picture below.
 The escalation thresholds are displayed in the chart below.

-Metric On-Track Slightly Off Track Off Track Performance (score) Greater than 70% At or below 70% At or below 60% Participation (lesson pace) Greater than 70% At or below 70% At or below 60%
+Metric On-Track Approaching Alarm Alarm Performance (score) Greater than 70% At or below 70% At or below 60% Participation (lesson pace) Greater than 70% At or below 70% At or below 60%